francois/mtlrb-strangler-app-2016-11-15/README.markdown

 ### Pros of strangling inside a Rails app

 The two applications share a single address space: all code is shared between the two applications.
 This means the Ruby process itself, but also any models and constants.
-In memory constrained scenarios, this might be advantageous.
+In memory constrained scenarios, this may be advantageous.

 ### Cons of strangling inside a Rails app